travisv12/Group-6-Project/README.md

 - **Explanation:**
 - Manages the routing for the application.
 - Includes routes for user authentication, recipe management, cart management, and order management.
-- It have authentication check from redux state that redirects to login page if user is not authenticated.
+- It has an authentication check from redux state that redirects to the login page if the user is not authenticated.
 It includes the protected routes for specific pages.

 ## 5. src/app.jsx